The Bonnie Banks o' Loch Lomond: TV and film

+The song is frequently used in TV and movies to convey a sense of Scottish story setting and/or character identity.

+Louis Prima ended the 1938 Vitaphone short film Swing Cat's Jamboree with a performance of "Loch Lomond".

-In Our Gang Follies of 1938, an American short musical film by Hal Roach, Annabelle Logan (Annie Ross) sings a rendition of “Loch Lomond” at the local talent show.
+In Our Gang Follies of 1938, an American short musical film by Hal Roach, Annabelle Logan sings a rendition of "Loch Lomond" at the local talent show.
+The song features in the 1940 American musical It's a Date.

-In the 1945 Sherlock Holmes film, Pursuit to Algiers, starring Basil Rathbone, Dr. Watson (Nigel Bruce) sings a rendition of "Loch Lomond" accompanied by Sheila Woodbury (Marjorie Riordan) on the piano.
+In the 1945 Sherlock Holmes film Pursuit to Algiers, starring Basil Rathbone, Dr. Watson (Nigel Bruce) sings a rendition of "Loch Lomond" accompanied by Sheila Woodbury (Marjorie Riordan) on the piano.

-In the 1955 Disney animated classic Lady and the Tramp, one of its characters, Jock, a Scottish terrier, renders his own version of "The Bonny Banks Of Loch Lomond" when collecting his bones "in the back yard".
+In the 1955 Disney animated classic Lady and the Tramp, one of its characters, Jock, a Scottish terrier, sings his own version of "The Bonnie Banks Of Loch Lomond" when he buries a new bone "in [his] bonnie, bonnie bank in the back yard".

+In the 1958 Tom and Jerry short Robin Hoodwinked, Nibbles sings the first half of the chorus of "Loch Lomond".

 The song is heard in the 1963 Disney film The Three Lives of Thomasina.

+The Marcia Blane music class is heard singing the song in the background in The Prime of Miss Jean Brodie.

 A recording of a Scotsman singing the song in captivity during the First World War featured in the 2007 BBC documentary How the Edwardians Spoke.

-In the children’s cartoon, Animaniacs, it is heard in ”Ups and Downs” as Wakko and Dr. Scratchansniff ride the elevator..
-It is also heard in ”Wakko's Wish”.
+In the children's cartoon, Animaniacs, it is heard in "Ups and Downs" as Wakko and Dr. Scratchansniff ride the elevator.
+It is also heard in the Animaniacs feature film Wakko's Wish.

-In the 2021 film A Castle for Christmas it is sung by the cast during a pub scene.

 In the American TV series The Simpsons, Groundskeeper Willie whistles the melody in the episode "Lard of the Dance".

 In the Hal Roach short comedy film Tit for Tat, Stan Laurel sings a verse of this song after Oliver Hardy declares in a verbal altercation with his neighbor that he will take the "high road" and walk away.

+In Smallville Season 7 Episode 19, the tune is featured under the title "The Birks of St Kilde."
+It is played by a grandfather clock and later by Lex Luthor on the piano as he quotes alternative plot-important lyrics: "On the shores of St Kilde, birks sway in the wind from the left to the right again."

+In the 2000 movie Prince of Central Park J.J.
+Somerled, played the song in keyboard while Jerry Orbach as a businessman, sang the song.

+In The Office Season 8 Episode 20 "Welcome Party" Andy sings an excerpt from the song.